Open Class Rule

 - No tags will be given until the entry fees are paid.

-- See the entry form for postage fees if you wish to have tags returned by mail, or you may pick up your entry tags at the Fair Office the week of the fair.
+- Provide a self-addressed stamped envelope if you wish to have exhibit tags sent to you by mail.
+Or you may pick up your entry tags at the Fair Office Monday or Tuesday the week of the fair.
+On Wednesday of fair week, the tags will be available in the Open Class Building for pick up.

 - Original entry forms will be kept at the fairgrounds during the fair.
-Errors on tags may only be corrected by the Fair Manager and will only be done if it was a result of an incorrect entry made by the Fair Manager.
+Errors on tags may only be corrected by the Exhibitor Coordinator and will only be done if it was a result of an incorrect entry made by the Exhibitor Coordinator.
 No additions or substitutions may be made after the entry deadline.

 - All items entered to be made, grown, or created after the previous fair (unless otherwise noted).